EU Licensed4.8/5

 Step 2: Second-line therapy consideration

-The choice depends on individual patient factors.
+The choice depends on your individual needs.

 Step 3: GLP-1 agonist initiation